 One of our nurse practitioner visits Bayless regularly to address student health needs. iFM Community Medicine also serves as medical director and provides standing orders for this school district.

-This school-based clinic serves not only students and staff of Hancock Place School District, but also any disadvantaged residents of the 63125 zip code area.
+This school-based clinic serves not only students and staff of Hancock Place School District, but also any residents of the 63125 zip code area.
 Clinic hours are Monday and Thursday afternoons from 1 – 4 p.m and Wednesdays 9 a.m. -12 p.m.
 Referrals to mental health services Tuesday.
 Women's health appointments available on Wednesdays.
 Patients are seen on a first-come, first-served basis at no out-of-pocket expense.
-Partially Funded by St. Anthonys Medical Center.
+Partially Funded by Mercy South (formerly St. Anthony’s Medical Center).

 Our weekly clinic offers physicals and acute care for the children and teens of Jennings School District at no out-of-pocket cost to their families.
-We also serve as medical director and provide standing orders for the district.
+Dr. Campbell serves as medical director and provides standing orders for the district.

 Harris-Stowe State University partnered with iFM Community Medicine in 2015 to provide on-site medical care to their students and staff with no “out-of-pocket” charges or fees. iFM's Nurse Practitioner works closely with HSSU team members to provide this free clinic on Thursday afternoons.
 The clinic is located on the Harris-Stowe campus in the Health Services office.

-Beginning 2016, iFM Community Medicine opened a once weekly clinic at North Tech, also servicing Northview and Ackerman.
+Beginning 2016, iFM Community Medicine opened a once weekly clinic at North Tech, also servicing Northview and Ackerman to serve Special School District students and staff.

 (Pictured above) Ella Montgomery, school nurse at Bryan Hill, and Jennifer Jacklin, volunteer Pediatric Nurse Practitioner with iFM Community Medicine, partner twice a month to address the health needs of the students at Bryan Hill.